Providing personal information is part of the lending process

 While you may be concerned that having your credit report pulled will negatively affect your credit score, don’t worry—the impact is minimal.
 An inquiry typically only takes a few points off your score.*** Over time, however, you’ll have an opportunity to make that up.

-There are several ways you can maintain or improve your score, including staying current on existing accounts and continuing to use your credit as normal.
+There are several ways you can maintain your score throughout the mortgage transaction, including staying current on existing accounts and continuing to use your credit as normal.
 It’s important to know what not to do as well—don’t apply for additional new credit, max out your credit cards or consolidate your debt, among other things.

 The process of becoming a homeowner typically starts with determining why you want to buy and whether you can afford it.
 Providing the information required for a lender to verify you’re a worthy candidate for a loan is just another step that will get you that much closer to homeownership.